baidyprod/Bookshop/README.md

    P.S.: ___1.
 If docker says something like "You don't have permission", add a word "sudo" before executing every command which begins with "docker".
          2. If "docker-compose" not working, try writing like this: "docker compose".___

-6. Finally, we can access our shop service: localhost:8000, store service: localhost:8001, mailhog: localhost:8025
-7. This is not all.
+6. This is not all.
 Now let's add some books to our store.
 But at first we need to create an admin user for store.
 Open a new terminal window in the root folder and write these commands:
     ```shell
    docker-compose exec store bash
    ```